Rose Marasco: Artistic career

-Marasco has been an exhibited artist since 1971 with twenty-three solo shows and more than sixty group shows.
-Marasco’s photographs are included in public collections of distinction including at: The Fogg Museum at Harvard University; The Davis Museum and Cultural Center at Wellesley College; The New York Public Library Photography Collection; The Portland Museum of Art; and The Bowdoin College Museum of Art among others.
+Marasco has been an exhibited artist since 1971 with twenty-eight solo shows and more than eighty group shows.
+Marasco’s photographs are included in public collections of distinction including at the Fogg Museum at Harvard University, the Davis Museum and Cultural Center at Wellesley College, the New York Public Library Photography Collection, the Portland Museum of Art, and the Bowdoin College Museum of Art, among others.
 She has lectured about her work at Harvard University, Parsons School of Design, the Center for Photography at Woodstock, Bowdoin College, Maine College of Art, and many other institutions in the United States.

-In 2015 The Portland Museum of Art mounted a major retrospective, called index, of Marasco's work, organized by PMA Chief Curator Jessica May.
-Describing her method in a review of the exhibition, critic John Yau wrote “It seems to me that Marasco deserves both a full-sized monograph and to be better known.
+In 2015 the Portland Museum of Art mounted a major retrospective, called index, of Marasco's work, organized by PMA Chief Curator Jessica May.
+Describing her method in a review of the exhibition, critic John Yau wrote, “It seems to me that Marasco deserves both a full-sized monograph and to be better known.
 She is more than Maine’s most prolific photographer.”
 In 2016 Marasco was awarded the Maine Women's Fund Sarah Orne Jewett Award, given to "a Maine woman who exhibits the attributes of the women in Jewett’s works of fiction: true grit, independence, courage, humor and discipline," and in 2005, received the Excellence in Photographic Teaching Award from Santa Fe Center for Photography New Mexico.